hector-diaz-SR/RallyRoadbook/USAGE.md

 ---

 ## 🏁 3.
 RoadBook Mode: Note Playback
-When the plugin detects that a `.json` file already exists for the current track and car, the dashboard activates the **RoadBook** mode.
+When the plugin detects that a `.json` file already exists for the current track, the dashboard activates the **RoadBook** mode.
 This interface is optimized to let the digital co-driver anticipate hazards at top speed.

 ![RoadBook Mode](docs/Note_player.png)